sCrypt-Inc/scryptTS-docs/docs/overview.md

 `scryptTS` is a Typescript framework to write smart contracts on Bitcoin SV.

-## How Bitcoin SV Smart Contracts work?
+## How do Bitcoin SV Smart Contracts work?

 Smart contracts on the Bitcoin SV network are based on the Bitcoin UTXO model, which is very different from an account model like Ethereum used.